Create API Request Based on a Cell

 You can also reference cells in your Header fields and POST request bodies:

 - For additional efficiency, you can both reference cells and stack multiple requests together (paid feature).
-This is useful for APIs that limit the number of records they'll return in each response.
+This is useful for running through a list of requests.

 - The ImportAPI() Custom Sheets Function is an alternate method of running API requests based on a cell.